supabase-community/gotrue-ex/README.md

 # GoTrue

-Elixir client for GoTrue, an open source authentication service that supports many methods of authentication:
+An Elixir client for GoTrue.

+GoTrue is an open source authentication service that supports many methods of authentication:

 - Classic email+password logins
 - Passwordless logins with magic links